lightning/bolts/07-routing-gossip.md

   - MUST set `cltv_expiry_delta` to the number of blocks it will subtract from an incoming HTLC's `cltv_expiry`.
-  - MUST set `htlc_minimum_msat` to the minimum HTLC value (in millisatoshi) that the final node will accept.
+  - MUST set `htlc_minimum_msat` to the minimum HTLC value (in millisatoshi) that the channel peer will accept.
   - MUST set `fee_base_msat` to the base fee (in millisatoshi) it will charge for any HTLC.
   - MUST set `fee_proportional_millionths` to the amount (in millionths of a satoshi) it will charge per transferred satoshi.
   - SHOULD NOT create redundant `channel_update`s

-The final node:
+The receiving node:
   - if the `short_channel_id` does NOT match a previous `channel_announcement`, OR if the channel has been closed in the meantime:
     - MUST ignore `channel_update`s that do NOT correspond to one of its own